Papailles/SON-TeensySurround/README.md

 ## The assets folder

-The assets folder contains several Python scripts used to process and convert HRIR data from .sofa files into binary (.bin) files compatible with the Teensy 4.0 platform:
+The assets folder contains several Python scripts used to process and convert HRIR data from SOFA (Spatially Oriented Format for Acoustics) (`.sofa`) files into binary (`.bin`) files compatible with the Teensy 4.0 platform:

 - `extractSofaToBin.py` : Converts a .sofa file containing HRIR data into a binary .bin format.
 The script truncates the HRIR data to a specified length and saves essential metadata like sampling rate, azimuth, elevation, and distance.